Saurian-Dash/project_04__data_lake_with_spark/README.md

 ### Update Application Config File
 The application automatically creates all AWS infrastructure required for the ETL operation according to the settings stored in `biapp/settings/envs.cfg`.
 Open the `envs.cfg` file in a text editor and update the settings as follows:

-1. `EMR_LOG_URI`: This is the S3 bucket URI the EMR cluster will write log files to, update the value using the following convention: `s3://aws-logs-<UNIQUE BUCKET NAME>-<AWS REGION>/`.
+**EMR_LOG_URI**: This is the S3 bucket URI the EMR cluster will write log files to, update the value using the following convention: `s3://aws-logs-<UNIQUE BUCKET NAME>-<AWS REGION>/`.
 - Example: `s3://aws-logs-123456789123-us-west-2`

-2. `S3_CODE_BUCKET`: Enter the name of the S3 bucket the application will deploy to.
+**S3_CODE_BUCKET**: Enter the name of the S3 bucket the application will deploy to.
 As bucket names are shared by all AWS users, ensure that a unique name is entered here in kebab-case style.
-- Example: `my-bucket-name`.
+- Example: `my-code-bucket`.

-3. `S3_DATA_LAKE`: Enter the unique, kebab-case name of the S3 bucket to save the output of the ETL operation to.
+**S3_DATA_LAKE**: Enter the unique, kebab-case name of the S3 bucket to save the output of the ETL operation to.
 - Example: `my-data-lake`

-4. `S3_OUTPUT_DATA`: This is the S3 URI the results of the ETL operation will be saved to.
+**S3_OUTPUT_DATA**: This is the S3 URI the results of the ETL operation will be saved to.
 This should be the bucket name assigned to the `S3_DATA_LAKE` setting with an `s3a://` prefix:
-- Example: `s3a://my-bucket-name`.
+- Example: `s3a://my-data-lake`.

 Save the `envs.cfg` file and close.
 ___